 There’s also a couple of other options for the Cutco hunting knife – at least when it comes to gifting it.
 A foldable gift box comes with it, and you can even engrave it.

 Whether you’re buying it for a parent, a spouse, or a close friend, you can have their name, a special date, or an endearing message built right into the hardware.
-It makes the knife that much more special and can allow it to function like a priceless heirloom just as it could function as a reliable hunting blade.
+It makes the knife that much more special and can allow it to function like a family heirloom just as it could function as a reliable hunting blade.

 Hunting knives are expected to offer a degree of quality people can rely on.
 Whether you’re trying to cut into animal hide or slash through a thick bunch of vines, you need a knife that can handle the job.
 This one can do that, and it can do it while looking great.